madbutter/pixio-api-starter/README.md

 ### 5. Create Supabase Edge Function

-This project uses a Supabase Edge Function to handle the asynchronous communication with the ComfyDeploy API.
+This project uses a Supabase Edge Function to handle the asynchronous communication with the Pixio API.
 This offloads the potentially long-running polling process from your Next.js server and keeps your API key secure.

 1. Go to Edge Functions in your Supabase project dashboard.
 2. Click "New Function".
 3. Name the function `generate-media-handler`.
-4. Choose a region (closest to your ComfyDeploy deployment is best).
+4. Choose a region.
 5. Select "Deno" as the runtime (default).
 6. Click "Create function".
 7. Once created, navigate to the function's page.
 8. Click the "Link to GitHub" button to connect it to your repository (recommended for easier deployment updates).
 9. Add the `COMFY_DEPLOY_API_KEY` as a **Secret** in the function's settings.
 Go to the "Secrets" tab and add a new secret with the key `COMFY_DEPLOY_API_KEY` and the value from your `.env.local`.
 10. Copy the code from `supabase/functions/generate-media-handler/index.ts` (provided in the code block below) into the function editor in the Supabase UI.
-11. **Important:** Update the `DEPLOYMENT_IDS` object within the function code with your actual ComfyDeploy workflow IDs for image and video generation.
+11. **Important:** Update the `DEPLOYMENT_IDS` object within the function code with your actual Pixio API workflow IDs for image and video generation.
 12. Deploy the function.

 ```typescript